-There are some very important things that you can be doing during your senior year to prepare for your future.
+There are some very important things that you can do during your senior year to prepare for your future.
 Follow these steps to lead to success:

-- Take or Retake the standardized tests of your choice.
+- Take or retake any standardized tests.
 Most students don't get the score they want the first time.
-Plan on taking it once more before applying to college.
+Plan on taking it once more before applying.

 - Continue to visit colleges and narrow down your list of potential colleges.
 Most counselors recommend that students select four colleges to apply to.
-If you select a school which you don't meet their requirements, make sure to have a "fall back" school in case you aren't accepted.
+If you select a school for which you don't meet their requirements, make sure to have a "fallback" school in case you aren't accepted.

-- Create a "College Deadline" Calendar.
+- Create an Application Calendar.
 The only way to ensure you don't miss a deadline is to mark it on a calendar that you check frequently.

 - Remain involved in extracurricular activities.
-Colleges are looking for well-rounded students who exhibit leadership abilities.
+Colleges, trade schools, and employers are looking for well-rounded students who exhibit leadership abilities.
 Extracurricular activities can provide both.

 - Provide your advisor/counselor with a list of the items required to complete your applications.
 You will not only need recommendation letters, but also transcripts, GPA, and school profile reports.
 Make sure to provide ample time for your advisor to complete the forms.

 - Complete your applications with plenty of time to review them for accuracy.
 Once you've submitted your information, check with your advisor to make sure all the school information has been submitted.
-Confirm with the college that they have all the information needed make their decision.
+Confirm with the school that they have all the information needed to make their decision.

 - Apply for scholarships!
-College is expensive but if you are willing to do the work, there are plenty of scholarships available to help pay down your costs.
+College or technical school is expensive but if you are willing to do the work, there are plenty of scholarships available to help pay down your costs.
 Apply for as many scholarships as possible to increase your chances of receiving funding.

 - Submit financial aid forms.
 Know your state and school financial aid deadlines and submit the forms before the deadline.
 This increases your chances of receiving grants and loans.